MicrosoftDocs/edge-developer/microsoft-edge/dev-videos/index.md

 [![Thumbnail image for the Detached Elements video](./images/detached-elements.png)](https://www.youtube.com/watch?v=v2iy17ptmBk)

-We're very excited to announce the new Detached Elements tool in Microsoft Edge DevTools which will help you investigate and resolve DOM memory leaks.
+We're excited to announce the new Detached Elements tool in Microsoft Edge DevTools which helps you investigate and resolve DOM memory leaks.

-Memory leaks occur when the JavaScript code of an application retains more and more objects in memory that it doesn't need any longer instead of releasing them for the browser to garbage collect.
+Memory leaks occur when the JavaScript code of an application retains more and more objects in memory instead of releasing them for the browser to garbage collect.
-We built this tool with our friends at Microsoft Teams, and it has already helped us find and fix memory leaks across many of our own websites and apps.
+We built this tool with the Microsoft Teams developers, and it has already helped us find and fix memory leaks across many of our own websites and apps.

-You can find [documentation about the tool here](../devtools-guide-chromium/memory-problems/dom-leaks.md), and read our [announcement blog post here](https://blogs.windows.com/msedgedev/2021/12/09/debug-memory-leaks-detached-elements-tool-devtools/).
+For more information see [Debug DOM memory leaks with the Detached Elements tool](../devtools-guide-chromium/memory-problems/dom-leaks.md), and read the corresponding blog post [Debug memory leaks with the Microsoft Edge Detached Elements tool](https://blogs.windows.com/msedgedev/2021/12/09/debug-memory-leaks-detached-elements-tool-devtools/).

 ## The EyeDropper API